Goyard: Celebrity customers

 Goyard's letterhead paper dated 24 June 1891 bore the coats of arms of the United Kingdom and the Russian Empire and the Great Seal of the United States of America.
 The queens of Yugoslavia and Greece became customers after World War II, whilst the Duke and Duchess of Windsor purchased their first Goyard goods in 1939.
 High-profile purchasers such as the Grimaldis or the Maharajah of Kapurthala rub shoulders with celebrities, socialites or first ladies like Catherine Deneuve, Édith Piaf, Romy Schneider, Jean-Claude Brialy, who acquired his first Goyard pieces in 1974, Mrs Georges Pompidou, who became a client from 1963 onwards, princess Andrée Aga Khan (1956), princess Radziwill (1949) or the prince and princess von Fürstenberg (1968).
 Contemporary glitterati like Madonna, Victoria Beckham, Carla Bruni-Sarkozy are regularly spotted wearing Goyard bags.
 Kanye West mentioned his affinity for Goyard trunks in the 2007 song, The Glory, and Rich the Kid filmed a music video in a Goyard store.

 Manufacturing of the Goyard canvas: the Goyardine

 The coated cloth debuted for the World Exposition in 1900, and was used in the inter-war years.
 It remains unchanged in present times, keeping its chevron pattern.
 In 2002, 110 years after its creation, the Signoles family inaugurated their tenure at the helm of Goyard with the introduction of twelve new colours in addition to the historic black canvas.
-Currently, the Goyardine canvas is available in red, green, sky-blue, navy-blue, yellow, white.
+Currently, the Goyardine canvas is available in black, black-tan, red, orange, yellow, green, sky-blue, navy-blue, burgundy, white and grey.

 A natural fiber canvas

 From the beginning, Goyardine was made with cloth; although its appearance is similar to leather.
 Goyard uses three plant fibers: hemp, linen, and cotton.
-Hemp is particularly sought after for its hydrophobic qualities, linen is a fine thermal regulator, and the softness of linen probably caught the attention of the trunk maker.
+Hemp is particularly sought after for its hydrophobic qualities, linen is a fine thermal regulator, and the softness of cotton probably caught the attention of the trunk maker.